MarketTriage

 Mistake 4: Acting on a Single Filing Without Waiting for the Cluster

 The statistical power of insider analysis comes from cluster detection — multiple independent actors converging on the same conclusion.
 A single code-P filing, even a large one, can be idiosyncratic.
-Waiting for the 10-day cluster window to close before drawing conclusions dramatically reduces the false positive rate.
+Waiting for the 15-day acute cluster window to close before drawing conclusions dramatically reduces the false positive rate.
 Patience is the edge.

 Free Beta Access